Rule Change: Open

 On 2 March 2023, the Australian Energy Market Commission (AEMC) initiated a rule change request from the Australian Energy Council (AEC) proposing an ancillary service spot market for inertia in the national electricity market (NEM) to ensure a secure and efficient operation of the power system through the energy transition.

-On 2 March 2023, the AEMC published a consultation paper to seek stakeholder feedback on:
+On 2 March 2023, the AEMC published a consultation paper to seek stakeholder feedback.

-Given the complexities involved in both the proposal to establish a new inertia spot market in the NEM, and understanding power system needs for inertia and evolving technological capabilities to provide it, the Commission extended the timeframe for a draft determination to 29 February 2024.
+Given the complexities associated with the proposed operational procurement of inertia, including understanding power system needs and technological capabilities, the Commission had previously extended the timeframe for a draft determination to 27 June 2025.

 View less